spiral-nights/ai-group-chat/memory-bank/progress.md

 - Decision to integrate with a third-party LLM API for AI capabilities.
 - Decision to use `mix phx.gen.auth` for the core authentication system due to its comprehensive features.
 - Decision to use `mix phx.gen.live` for basic chat room management.
+- Decision to refactor the application to use a `Participant` schema for handling both registered and anonymous users.
-- Decision to use UUIDs for user and chat room IDs.
+- Decision to use `binary_id` for primary keys in `chat_rooms` and `participants` tables and standard `id` for `messages` table.